MultisampledNight/flow/src/util/preset/math.typ

   /// Can be an array or just a function.
   /// They must be functions to call (consider using lambdas (e.g. `x => x`))
   /// or an array of point tuples.
+  /// Optionally, you can wrap the function to render
+  /// in a dictionary
+  /// to throw arguments to `plot.add`.
+  /// Name the to-be-rendered function under the key `fn` then.
   ///
   /// Named arguments are forwarded to `gfx.canvas`.
   ..args,